Is owning land better than leasing it?

 In Real Estate law, a 99-year (or long-term) lease is often treated the same as ownership for many purposes.
-For example, if you have a leased property, you often have to pay property taxes on the property, while the lessee may not have to.
+For example, if you lease a property (you are the lessee) on a long-term basis, you often have to pay property taxes on the property, while the lessor.
 For all intents and purposes, you are the owner of the land.

 But when the 99 years comes up, what then?
 As the British found out in Hong Kong, it can mean handing over your property and walking away - although that rarely happens.

 However, as the example on our island illustrates, more often than not, leases are extended, rather than just allowed to expire.
 Usually, the extension is on more onerous terms than the original lease, however, as inflation, in the interim, has increased the value of the land.